Thushark09/Reciepewebpage---miniproject/README.md

-# Recipe Website
+# Recipe Webpage

 ## Project Description

-The **Recipe Website** is a simple HTML-based webpage that displays a homemade recipe in a structured and user-friendly format.
+The **Recipe Webpage** is a simple HTML-based webpage that displays a homemade recipe in a structured and user-friendly format.
 The webpage includes information such as preparation time, ingredients, cooking steps, and nutritional information.

 This project was created to practice **HTML fundamentals and semantic HTML elements** while building a real-world example of a recipe webpage.